danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 tensor_data[i,sel_joint[j]]<-sample(c(1:4),1,replace=TRUE,prob=pi_Y_0_multinom_1[sel_joint[j],])}}}
 ```

-- Simulate the variables 2 and 8 generated from independent multinomials varying with groups.
+- Simulate the variables 2 and 8 from independent multinomials with probabilities varying with groups.

 ``` r
 for (i in 1:n){